BrandonRackley/dev-101-june-2021/02-making-a-website-html-css-js-and-the-dom/README.md

-# Day 2: HTML and CSS -- Lists of Things!
+# Day 2: Making a Website: HTML, CSS, JavaScript and the DOM

 ## Keyboard 2